NuevoFoundation/workshops/content/english/image-manipulation/making-meme.md

 To start, you can use the font we use in this workshop: <a href="../media/Roboto-Bold.ttf" download>Click to download.</a>

 To use this font, you can do the following:
-1. Upload the TTF file to repl.it in the same place as your code.
+1. Upload the TTF file to Replit in the same place as your code.
 2. In your `main.py` file, we need to add a few more things to use the font within our meme.
 First, at the top of the file, add another `import` line to use the `ImageFont` library.
 ```python
 from PIL import Image